 The information in this report that relates to Mineral Resources estimated for the Murphy South / Rob Roy (MSRR) prospect is based on and fairly represents information and supporting documentation compiled by Ms Heather Pearce, who is a member of the Australasian Institute of Mining and Metallurgy, and at the time of issue was a full time employee of Iron Road Limited.
 This estimation was peer reviewed by Dr Isobel Clark, who is a Fellow of the Australasian Institute of Mining and Metallurgy and at the release date of the Resource Statement was contracted by Xstract Mining Consultants.
-Dr Clark has sufficient experience relevant to the style of mineralisation and the type of deposits under consideration and to the activity which she is undertaking to qualify as a Competent Person as defined in the 2004 Edition of the "Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves".
+Dr Clark has sufficient experience relevant to the style of mineralisation and the type of deposits under consideration Resources and Ore Reserves".
 Dr Clark consents to the inclusion in the report of the matters based on the information in the form and context in which it appears.

 The information in this report that relates to Mine Reserves estimated for Murphy South / Rob Roy (MSRR) is based on and fairly represents information and supporting documentation compiled by Mr Harry Warries, a Fellow of the Australasian Institute of Mining and Metallurgy, and at the release date of the Reserve Statement was a full time employee of Coffey Mining.
-Mr Warries has sufficient experience relevant to the style of mineralisation and the type of deposits under consideration and to the activity which he is undertaking to qualify as a Competent Person as defined in the 2012 Edition of the "Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves".
-Mr Warries consents to the inclusion in the report of the matters based on his information in the form and context in which it appears.
+Mr Warries has sufficient experience relevant to the style of mineralisation and the type of deposits under consideration and to the activity which he is undertaking to qualify as a Competent Person as defined in the 2012 Edition of the "Australasian Code for Reporting of Exploration Results, Mineral Resources".
+Mr Warries to the inclusion in the report of the matters based on his information in the form and context in which it appears.